devhawk/proposals/nep-19.md

 debug information.
 The hash value is stored as a hex encoded string with an optional "0x" prefix.

 #### `checksum`

+> Note, this property was added in v2.

 This property stores the contract's NEF file checksum value.
 This field is required for version 2 and later debug info documents.